rockfireredmoon/jameson/README.md

 # jameson

-Simple library for interacting with the Meson build system from Java
+Simple library for interacting with the Meson build system from Java.
+Intended for use as a basis for IDE, build and CI system integration.a

 ## Installation